shantirao/raytrace/README.md

 We'll put another surface, a focal plane, at prime focus.
 Let's tell it that we want wavefront errors in nanometers.

     fp.position = [0 0 -450];
-    fp.direction = [0 0 1]; % direction doesn't actually matter for flat surfaces
+    fp.direction = [0 0 1]; % whether it's positive or negative doesn't matter for flat surfaces
     fp.displayUnits = 'nm';

 Next, use the **raytrace** function to map the source through the surfaces.

     trace = raytrace(source,{m1,fp});

-There are also some handy functions for displaying what happens.
+There are also some handy functions for visualizing the result.
 Let's plot the geometry, which you can spin around in 3D, and then the wavefront error map, a spot diagram, and a point-spread function for a 633 nm light source.
 This is why we set the **displayUnits** property for the focal plane -- so that wavefront error is printed in nm.

     figure(1);clf;
     plotSurfaces(trace); axis equal; sideview;